 The CARES Grant application will close on May 28, 2020.
 Applications will be reviewed in the order that they are received until emergency funds are exhausted.

 Students are strongly encouraged to set up Direct Deposit to expedite the receipt of funds.
 Please follow these instructions for setting up Direct Deposit.
-If you are unable to set up Direct Deposit, please review and update your permanent address via myNortheastern using the “Change of Address” link to ensure that a check can be mailed to your current address.
+If you are unable to set up Direct Deposit, please review and update your permanent address via Student Hub using the “Resources” link, and then select ‘Miscellaneous’.
+You’ll then select the option for ‘Change Address’ to ensure that a check can be mailed to your current address.

 Once the funds disburse to your student account, they will automatically transfer to your bank account via Direct Deposit, or a check will be mailed to your permanent address on file at Northeastern if you have not set up Direct Deposit.
 Once you have received the funds, you can make a payment for billed charges if you so choose.